SAP/ui5-webcomponents/docs/5-development/08-templates.md

 ### Rendering slots

 The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) element allows you to render children, nested in your web component, in a desired place in the shadow DOM.
-You should render each slot, defined in your component's metadata (see [Understanding UI5 Web Components Metadata](./03-understanding-components-metadata.md)), somewhere in the `.hbs` template.
+You should render each slot, defined in your component (see the [Slots](./04-slots.md)) section, somewhere in the `.hbs` template.

-To render the default slot simply render a `slot` tag:
+- To render the default slot simply render a `slot` tag:

 ```html
 <slot></slot>
 ```

-and to render a named slot:
+- To render a named slot:

 ```html
 <slot name="tabs"></slot>
 ```

-Here's a real-world example of a "page" component:
+- Here's a real-world example of a "page" component:

 In `Page.js` (metadata object):